Strategy Iteration using Non-Deterministic Strategies for Solving Parity Games: Missing Proofs

 \subsection{Comparison with the Algorithm by Jurdzinski and V{\"o}ge}

 \begin{qtheorem}{\ref{thm:steps}} Let $\Ab$ be a escape-parity-game arena where every node of player $0$ has at most two successor.
-Then the number of improvement steps needed to reach an optimal winning strategy is bound by $3\cdot 1.724^{\abs{V_0}}.$ \end{qtheorem} \begin{prf} \begin{ass} We assume that player $0$ can only choose between at most two different successors in every state controlled by him, i.e. $\forall v\in V_0: \abs{vE} \in \{1,2\}$. \end{ass} Let $(\sigma_\bot = \sigma_0) \prec \sigma_1 \prec \ldots \prec (\sigma_l = \hat{\sigma})$ be the sequence of strategies produced by the strategy-improvement algorithm presented in this article.
-As already shown, we may assume that $\sigma_i$ is deterministic.
+Then the number of improvement steps needed to reach an optimal winning strategy is bound by $3\cdot 1.724^{\abs{V_0}}.$ \end{qtheorem} \begin{prf} \begin{ass} We assume that player $0$ can only choose between at most two different successors in every state controlled by him, i.e. $\forall v\in V_0: \abs{vE} \in \{1,2\}$. \end{ass}